Alfredo Marceneiro

 Alfredo Rodrigo Duarte (25 February 1891 – 26 June 1982), better known as Alfredo Marceneiro, was a Portuguese fado singer.
-His stage name is derived from his original profession as a woodworker (marceneiro, in Portuguese).
-Marceneiro is considered a standard against whom generations of fado singers are still measured today.
+His stage name is derived from his original profession as a joiner (marceneiro, in Portuguese).
+Marceneiro is considered a standard against whom generations of fado singers are still measured.

-On 10 June 1984 he was awarded posthumously Commander of the Order of Infante D. Henrique by the President of the Portuguese Republic, Ramalho Eanes.
+Marceneiro died on 26 June 1982.On 10 June 1984 he was awarded posthumously Commander of the Order of Infante D. Henrique by the President of the Portuguese Republic, Ramalho Eanes.